Azure/Azure-Verified-Modules/docs/content/contributing/bicep/_index.md

 This section points to conventions to be followed when developing a Bicep template.

+### Casing

+camelCasing is to be used as per [BCPNFR6](/Azure-Verified-Modules/specs/bicep/#id-bcpnfr6---category-composition---code-styling---lower-camelcasing)

 #### Input Parameters and Variables

 Make sure to review all specifications of `Category: Inputs` within both the [Shared](https://azure.github.io/Azure-Verified-Modules/specs/shared/) and the [Bicep specific](https://azure.github.io/Azure-Verified-Modules/specs/bicep/) pages.